carpentries-incubator/python_packaging/episodes/04-history-of-packaging.Rmd

 )
 ```

+Note that each subpackage is explicitly listed, unlike modern systems that make
+assumptions about your directory structure and perform automatic package discovery.

-To install, `setup.py` can be run as a script with the argument `install`:
+To install, `setup.py` could be run as a script with the argument `install`:

 ```bash
 $ python3 setup.py install